egres1982/data-engineering-for-aws-immersion-day/README.md

 SELECT * FROM adb305.ny_pub WHERE 1 = 0;
 ````

-* And, create a helper table that doesn't include the partition columns from the Redshift Spectrum table.
+* And create a helper table that doesn't include the partition columns from the Redshift Spectrum table.

 ````
 CREATE TABLE workshop_das.taxi_loader AS